bestia-dev/efrro_form_c_json/README.md

 # efrro_form_c_json

+*Things are changing fast.
+This is the situation on 2019-11-11.*
 User interface to enter data for e-frro form C and export it as json.
 It will be used mostly on guest's smartphones.